 - Why Do People Think MSG is Harmful?
 (Healthline)

 - Glutamate in Food (The Glutamate Association)

-This article was written by Theresa Hedrick, MS, RD, and originally posted on the MSGdish blog on August 28, 2019.
+This article was written by Theresa Hedrick, MS, RD, and originally posted on the MSGdish blog.
 Ms. Hedrick is a dietitian in private practice who specializes in GI disorders and food allergies and intolerances.
 She is passionate about making nutrition fit within the constraints of the real world.